 Image credit: ©National Trust Images/Paul Harris

-The auction raised over £30K, of which Blue Diamond are donating 50% to the National Trust, specifically for the ongoing care of Woolsthorpe Manor.
-This donation, is part of the organisations long term licensing agreement with the charity, which will see Blue Diamond give £1m to the Trust over the next three years, through the sale of their collection of bulbs, seeds, native trees and roses.
+The auction raised over £30,000, of which Blue Diamond donated 50% to the National Trust, specifically for the ongoing care of Woolsthorpe Manor.
+This donation is part of Blue Diamond's long term licencing agreement with the National Trust, which will see Blue Diamond Garden Centres giving £1million to the Trust over a 3 year period.

 The Winners!